mak372/Computer-Use-Automation-System/README.md

 # Steps to run

-**Prerequisites:** Python 3.10+ (tested on 3.13), and `git` to clone this repo.
+**Prerequisites:** Python 3.10+ and `git` to clone this repo.
 Everything else (Flask, Playwright, Chromium, etc.) is installed by the steps below.

 ## Quickstart (one command)

 Creates a virtual environment (`.venv`), installs dependencies into it, installs the Chromium browser, starts `target_app`, runs discovery on one goal, then replays the resulting artifact.
+This script only exercises the lookup_balance capability.
+See the Manual demo path below to try discovery and replay for withdraw_funds and open_sub_account.

 Needs `.env` with `GEMINI_API_KEY` set first, discovery calls the LLM (replay doesn't).
-Create a `.env` file in the project root:
+Create a `.env` file in the project root with following content:
 ```
 GEMINI_API_KEY=your-key-here
 ```